-8 WORKING WITH DOLLAR AMOUNTS
+WORKING WITH DOLLAR AMOUNTS

 Dollar variables must be adjusted into a common year before using them to form estimates.
 Generally, the older years are adjusted to the most recent year covered by the analysis.
-Data in the 2011-2015 PUMS were collected over five years, so the adjustment will inflate 2011, 2012, 2013 and 2014 dollars into 2015 values.
+Data in the 2012-2016 ACS 5-year PUMS were collected over five years, so the adjustment will inflate 2012, 2013, 2014 and 2016 dollars into 2016 values.

-8.1 Adjustment Factors on the PUMS File
+Adjustment Factors on the PUMS File

-The PUMS data dictionary for 2011-2015 describes two adjustment factors on the 5-year file that put dollar values into 2015 dollars:
+The PUMS data dictionary for 2012-2016 describes two adjustment factors on the 5-year file that put dollar values into 2016 dollars: